sulonen/awesomecouponapi/README.md

 **Response**

 - Return HTTP status 200 with a payload of the requested coupon.
-The content type is "application/json".
 - If invalid coupon ID, return HTTP status 400.
 - If non exist coupon ID, return HTTP status 404.
 - If server error, return HTTP status 500 with a reason payload.